These Are the Best States to Retire In to Make Your Savings Last

 Retirement taxes and cost of living are two great metrics to start your retirement dream hunting.
 However, it can sometimes feel overwhelming looking at the data alone.
 We looked at the above metrics and more to find what we consider the five most retirement friendly states for your wallet.

-It also has low housing costs and property taxes, earning it’s #5 ranking of states with the most affordable cost of living in the U.S. In addition, Mississippi is a good place for your heirs because there is no estate or inheritance tax.
-Be warned, Mississippi does have rather high sales taxes so it isn’t financially perfect, but we think overall it’s pretty close to a home run.
+It also has low housing costs and property taxes, earning it’s No. 2 ranking of states with the most affordable cost of living in the U.S. In addition, Mississippi is a good place for your heirs because there is no estate or inheritance tax.
+Be warned, Mississippi does have rather high sales taxes, so it isn’t financially perfect, but we think overall it’s pretty close to a home run.

-It’s Arkansas’s low cost of living that makes it one of the best states for retirement.
+The state’s low cost of living that makes it one of the best states for retirement.
 It’s ranked in the top states for affordability and consistently comes out in the top 10 when it comes to housing, groceries and transportation savings.
-Arkansas also offers no taxes on social security, low property taxes and relatively low state income tax.
-Basically, you can rest easy because you know you’ll be able to stretch your retirement savings a long way.
+Arkansas also offers no taxes on Social Security, low property taxes and relatively low state income tax.
+It’s not a tax-free state, but it is tax friendly.
+Retirees can claim a $6,000 deduction on retirement income ($12,000 for those filing jointly) each year.
+Other states do offer better deductions for seniors, but the cost of living does allow you to stretch your retirement savings a long way.

 Tennessee offers retirees no state income taxes to speak of.
 No matter how you’re preparing for retirement, you won’t be taxed when you pull out your savings.
 It also has low property taxes and low housing costs.
-With a 10th place score in cost of living, Tennessee is an affordable place to buy a home, grocery shop and savor some of the finer things in life.
+It moved into 8th place for cost of living this year, so Tennessee is an affordable place to buy a home, grocery shop and savor some of the finer things in life.

-Georgia is a little lower on our cost of living list, but still holds its own by ranking just outside the top 10.
-It has no social security tax or estate or inheritance taxes.
+Georgia is a little lower on our cost of living list, but still holds its own by ranking just outside the top 15.
+It has no Social Security tax or estate or inheritance taxes.
 While sales taxes are high, groceries are exempt from it, and property taxes are low.
 Combined with the overall low house prices, it’s pretty affordable overall.

 As an added bonus, people over the age of 65 can deduct as much as $65,000 in retirement income per person on their state taxes (if you’re 62-64, that deduction falls to $35,000).
 It doesn’t quite make it as nice as no state income tax, but it does help make Georgia more affordable.